PatchMixolydic/laria/README.md

 This is the repository for Laria, a (someday) statically typed (eventually) embeddable scripting language.

-Currently, Laria is a very early work in progress \[currently, it's not in a usable state], so it is almost definitely not ready for production use.
+Currently, Laria is a very early work in progress \[it's in a rather rough state right now], so it is almost definitely not ready for production use.
 The codebase may be quite messy, as the project is currently in the prototyping phase.
 Many oddities are likely placeholders or prototypes.